-As school workloads grow and the challenges of university get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in Nova Scotia can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of university.
-Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
+As school workloads grow and the challenges of university get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in Nova Scotia.
+Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
 As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-Contact your local Sylvan in Nova Scotia now to find out how we can equip your child for success.
+So don't delay: contact your local Sylvan in Nova Scotia now to make sure your child is equipped for success.

-Achieve More from Grade 4 to High School Graduation and Beyond
+From Grade 4 to High School Graduation and Beyond

-Your Teen Will Learn:
+Your Son or Daughter Will Learn:

 - How to better manage time and workloads.